 - Smart Contracts – Smart contracts are programs stored on the blockchain set to run automatically when certain conditions are met.
 They can kick off processes and designate how, when, and if certain records are shared.
 Waev’s solution utilizes smart contracts to apply and enforce consumer consent preferences and data privacy regulations whenever data is used or shared, either externally or internally.
 Since this logic is all in one place – on the blockchain within smart contracts – we update these programs as regulations change so you stay compliant.

-These three key elements come together in Waev’s consumer data protocol to ensure consistent compliance and security in a way that a traditional, centralized data solution cannot.
-Waev’s network keeps your business compliant and your data tucked safely away from hackers, so you can monetize your consumer data with confidence.
+These three key elements come together in Waev’s consumer data protocol.
+As a result, Waev delivers consistent compliance and security in a way that a traditional, centralized data solution cannot.
+Waev’s network keeps your business compliant and your data safe from hackers.
+Monetize your consumer data with confidence and implement Waev today.

 Ready to maximize the value of your consumer data?
 Contact Us and Waev will make it happen.